steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 and the result will be much better and easier than do it without Nginx.

-If you managed to serve gzip files on your own, you can use
+If you managed to serve gzip files on your own with Rust or whatever language, you can use

 ```console
 $find . | gzip *.ext
 $find . | gzip -d *.gz
 ```

-to compress and decompress files in a target folder.
+to compress and decompress files in a target folder to serve.

-You do not need webpack compressor or else to do that.
+You do not need Webpack compressor or else to do that.

 <br />